-Thus, in RIG film in non-collinear phase there are two degenerate states with opposite sign of $\theta_0$ angles.
-For realization of information writing and processing, these states can be treated as {``$0_w$'' (the potential well corresponding to $\theta_0>0$) and ``$1_w$'' ($\theta_0<0$), correspondingly.}
+Thus, in RIG film in the non-collinear phase there are two degenerate states with opposite signs of $\theta_0$ angles.
+For realization of data writing and processing, these states can be treated as {``$0_w$'' (the potential well corresponding to $\theta_0>0$) and ``$1_w$'' ($\theta_0<0$), correspondingly.}